Skip to main content

 Use Both Hands on the Wheel

-Keep both hands on the steering wheel in the 9 and 3 position (or 10 and 2) at all times, except when operating the turn signal or gear shift.
+Keep both hands on the steering wheel in the 8 and 4 position at all times, except when operating the turn signal or gear shift.
 One-handed driving signals a lack of vehicle control to the examiner and can cost you points in the steering control category.

 What to Wear on Test Day